The Ultimate Guide to Building Successful Operations Centers

 Surely that means the whole organization is “within the OC”?
 Perhaps, but unlikely!
 The scope can be managed in other ways to maintain focus, usually along with the concept of work timeframes.
 In addition, when designing OCs, we tend to work with the concept of a Core OC; the main “room,” operational management & all the connected remote locations it supports.
 In addition, we scope an Extended OC with the interface to the wider business, company leadership, and third parties not already in the Core OC.

-Scope an OC using timeframes
+Focus 2: Scope an operation center using timeframes

 An OC is an active hub of business activity that is focused on letting the remote operational function “get on with the day job.”
 The OC has the capability to reflect on the bigger picture, to optimize, provide good tactical responses to emerging issues, consider cost-effectiveness or business value, to plan, to organize, to coordinate and enact longer-term strategic changes.
 An OC is designed to add the “smarts” to the operational function of your business as they are often bogged down in detail and dealing with current issues.
 The OC generally works slower than the remote site but faster than the central business traditionally operates.